asdf-format/asdf/docs/asdf/arrays.rst

 Saving inline arrays
 --------------------

-For these sort of small arrays, you may not care about the efficiency of a binary representation and want to just save the content directly in the YAML tree.
-The `~asdf.AsdfFile.set_array_storage` method can be used to set the type of block of the associated data, either ``internal``, ``external`` or ``inline``.
+For small arrays, you may not care about the efficiency of a binary representation and just want to save the array contents directly in the YAML tree.
+The `~asdf.AsdfFile.set_array_storage` method can be used to set the storage type of the associated data.
+The allowed values are ``internal``, ``external``, and ``inline``.

 - ``internal``: The default.
 The array data will be stored in a binary block in the same ASDF file.

-- ``external``: Store the data in a binary block in a separate ASDF file.
+- ``external``: Store the data in a binary block in a separate ASDF file (also known as "exploded" format, which discussed below in :ref:`exploded`).

 - ``inline``: Store the data as YAML inline in the tree.